Topal Osman: Armenian and Greek genocides

-Topal Osman was known to have been responsible for massacres against Armenians and Greeks during the Ottoman civil war in the Pontus region where he was stationed during World War I. While in Trabzon, Osman made a name for himself in the spring of 1915 as commander of a squadron of gangs.
-Osman, along with Ishak Çavuş and Bayıroğlu Hüseyin, was known to have partaken in the drowning and massacres of the local Armenian population.
+Topal Osman was known to have been responsible for massacres against Armenians and Greeks in the Pontus region where he was stationed during World War I and post-war years.
+While in Trabzon, Osman made a name for himself in the spring of 1915 as commander of a squadron of gangs.
+Osman, along with Ishak Çavuş, was known to have partaken in the drowning and massacres of the local Armenian population.
 During this time, Osman had also profited from the confiscation of assets and property belonging to the Armenians.

 In 1916, Osman and a band of men attacked a Pontian Greek farming village, named Prossori, in Trebizond Vilayet.
 The men raped village women, killed young men, stole what they wanted from the houses, and beat a priest to death.
 On threat of death, the surviving villagers had to sign a document saying that the attackers were Armenian.

 Osman made similar attacks on Pontian Greeks after the war.
 In 1920, he and his men imprisoned all the Christian men of Giresun and held them for ransom.
 They raped the Christian women while their husbands and fathers were imprisoned.
 Every evening, Osman's team killed five or six prisoners.

 In Çarşamba in 1921, Turks rounded up the Christian women.
 The majority were sent on a death march, while a selected minority of "good-looking women...were being held for the pleasure of the troops under Osman Ağa," according to an American observer serving aboard the USS Overton.
 Such attacks by Osman and his men were overt and frequent.
 An American serving aboard the USS Williamson spoke to a local man, who said that "what had happened made him ashamed to be a Turk."
 In Merzifon that same year, Osman and his men broke into Christians' houses at night, raping, killing, or kidnapping the inhabitants.
 They also stole what they wanted from the townspeople.
 Many Christians took shelter in the local French school; Osman's brigands abducted and raped the women and girls, killed the men and boys, and later burned the school.
 Osman's band abducted many women and girls as they left the town.
 Some Turkish townspeople took part in the attacks, while those sympathetic to their Christian neighbors found themselves unable to stop the slaughter.
 Osman later traveled to Trebizond and began robbing houses, but was driven off by a Turkish gangster called Yahya.